AnormalDog/SHA-rs/README.md

 # SHA-rs
+## About

-A library that implement multiple functions in rust.
-I made this only for learn, as I am new in the language (and programming in general)
+Library that implement multiple secure hash algorithms functions in rust.

+## Usage
+- The library count with a struct for function implemented
+- inside the trail Hash there are two functions that return a struct
+  - from_file(file : & fs::File)
+  - from_string(string : & str)

-## Planned functions
+## Planned functions implementations
 - [ ]  SHA256
 - [x]  SHA512

+## Planned struct implementations
+- [x] Print
+- [ ] to_string
+- [ ] to_bytes

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)